 Acute tubulointerstitial nephritis

 The first step in treating acute tubulointerstitial nephritis is to stop whatever drug is causing the kidney damage and treat the underlying disorder.
 Treatment with a corticosteroid may speed the recovery of kidney function when tubulointerstitial nephritis is caused by certain disorders (such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
-Problems in the... read more and Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune rheumatic disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
-White blood cells can infiltrate and... read more ) or an allergic reaction.
+Problems in the... read more and Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
+White blood cells can infiltrate... read more ) or an allergic reaction.
 If kidney function worsens and kidney failure develops, dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more is usually needed.
 In some cases, the damage is irreversible, and kidney failure becomes chronic.

 Chronic tubulointerstitial nephritis

 Chronic tubulointerstitial nephritis is treated by stopping the causative drug or treating the underlying disorder.
 Supportive care such as controlling blood pressure is often used.
 Drugs may be used to try to slow progression of kidney disease.
 Irreversible severe kidney damage, whatever the cause, results in the need for dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more or kidney transplantation.
 Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
 (See also Overview of Transplantation... read more